General Terms and Conditions

 7. If the customer uses software provided by Marad that is subject to an end-user licence agreement (EULA), the EULA is incorporated by reference and forms part of the agreement between Marad and the customer.
 The EULA is accepted by the customer and each end user upon installation, upon first use, or by continued use of the software, whether accessed via cloud, web, mobile, or desktop.

-8. In case of conflict, the following order of precedence applies (highest first): (a) the order confirmation issued by Marad; (b) these general terms and conditions; (c) any data processing agreement (DPA); (d) any service level agreement (SLA); (e) any applicable EULA; (f) user documentation.
+8. In case of conflict, the following order of precedence applies (highest first): (a) any Master Subscription Agreement (MSA) signed between the parties; (b) the order confirmation issued by Marad; (c) these general terms and conditions; (d) any data processing agreement (DPA); (e) any service level agreement (SLA); (f) any applicable EULA; (g) user documentation; (h) any additional product-specific terms, acceptable use policies, or trial terms published by Marad and referenced in an Order Confirmation or made available at www.marad.com.
 The higher-ranked document prevails solely for the conflicting topic.
 In case of a dispute concerning the processing of personal data, the DPA shall prevail.
 No lower-ranked document increases Marad’s liability, reduces exclusions, or adds warranties beyond those expressly set out in (a) or (b), except to the extent mandatory law requires otherwise.
 For clarity, the DPA governs solely data protection compliance to the extent required by law and does not expand Marad’s liability caps or exclusions.

 Article 2 – Offers